-The combination of satellite observations and WRF-Chem/GOCART solutions clarifies the role of passive volcanic degassing and SPCZ dynamics on the aerosol composition of the SW Pacific.
-Our results complete the works of Jones and Christopher (2011) on the origin of volcanic sulfur species in the region, but outline in great detail the fate of these species.
-Our assessment of the MVA passive degassing contribution to aerosol composition is based on a 2006-2008 study of Ambrym, characterized by a mean SO2 emission rate of $5.4 \text{ kT.d}^{-1}$ .
-This source represents 30% of the regional SO2 emission from volcances composing the MVA and eastern Indonesia and is equivalent to half of the regional anthropogenic emission, including that of Australia.
+volcanic sulfur species in the region, but outline in great detail the fate of these species.
+Our assessment of the MVA passive degassing contribution to aerosol composition is based on a 2006-2008 study of Ambrym, characterized by a mean SO2 emission rate of 5.4 kT d-1.
+This source represents 30% of the regional SO2 emission from volcanoes composing the MVA and eastern Indonesia and is equivalent to half of the regional anthropogenic emission, including that of Australia.
 Using simulated and MODIS AOD as a proxy for aerosol burden, it appears that the Ambrym SO2 rich plume allows the formation of large amounts of acidic SU aerosols, giving rise to an elongated layer of scattering particles downwind of the volcano to Papua New Guinea (1500 km away) and farther into the Maritime Continent.
 Since the model provides a reasonable representation of the regional climate and aerosol distribution, we are able to expose the very strong link between distribution of volcanic species and SPCZ dynamics, in terms of chemical and transport pathways.

 In the lower troposphere, vertical mixing by turbulence and deep convection governs the vertical motion of volcanic volatiles above the trade inversion.
 Aloft, the subtropical anticyclones located over Australia and the South Pacific dictates their long-range transport.
 The flow on the northern side of the Australian anticyclone transports SU and SO2 through the moist tropical air with large cloudiness.
 There, the conditions are very efficient to totally deplete SO2 through oxidation in the aqueous phase.
-By contrast and since conditions are drier and more favorable to delay the production of SU in the subtropical region, the southeastern branch of the South Pacific anticyclone transports larger proportion of $SO_2$ in the volcanic mixture.
+By contrast and since conditions are drier and more favorable to delay the production of SU in the subtropical region, the southeastern branch of the South Pacific anticyclone transports larger proportion of SO2 in the volcanic mixture.
 In addition, the very deep convection in the tropics directly supplies the upper branch of the Hadley Cell with surface volcanic volatiles.
 Some of the transport of volcanic species toward the southeast Pacific is thus achieved through the poleward motion of tracers in the Hadley Cell.